GRASP: GRAph-Structured Pyramidal Whole Slide Image Representation: Method

 \subsection{Graph Convolutional Layers}

 Following Eq. \ref{eq3}, we are defining $\mathcal{G}$ which includes three GCN layers.
-The intuition behind using three layers is that as a pathologist begins to look for a tumor in a given WSI, they use an initial magnification to find the region of interest; Once found, they consult with other magnifications to confirm their decision since the data is complicated and often confusing.
+The intuition behind using three layers is that as a pathologist begins to look for a tumor in a given WSI, they use an initial magnification to find the region of interest; Once found, they consult with other magnifications, which may require zooming in and out back and forth, to confirm their final decision.
 Therefore, as shown in Figure \ref{fig:model}, all nodes in the graph interact with one another in a hierarchical fashion through the GCN layers.
-Consequently, each node gradually gathers information from all other nodes, and therefore, if there are any important messages carried by some nodes, it is guaranteed to be broadcast to all other nodes.
+Consequently, each node gradually gathers information from all other nodes, and therefore, if there are any important messages carried by some nodes, it is guaranteed to be broadcast to all other nodes, which is the equivalent of zoom-in and zoom-out mechanism.
 This dynamic and hierarchical structure imposes theoretical properties on the model which is going to be discussed here.
 Following the graph convolutional layer introduced in \cite{GCNs}, the graph nodes are updated as follows: